aywander/4C31.04-calculations/README.md

 ## Information on files

-physconst.py
+- physconst.py
-: This module just contains some physical constants in cgs units.
+  This module just contains some physical constants in cgs units
   Usage:
   ``` python
   import physconst as pc